Your planning permit is approved - what now? Follow these steps to avoid issues.

 This is done via one of the following two methods depending on the changes proposed:

 - secondary consent - this process is used to make very minor amendments to existing Planning Permits.
+A request for secondary consent can be made online.

 - amendments – this process is used to make major changes to existing planning permits.
+A request for an amendment to a planning permit application can be made online.

 If you are unsure which process is applicable to your proposal, please contact the Council’s Statutory Planning Department for confirmation.